agentcontest/massim_2022/docs/scenario.md

 Regarding each specific subject:
 * `name` - It must be one of the following options:
-  * Carry: the agents will be prohibited to carry some quantity of things
+  * Carry: the agents are prohibited to carry a certain quantity of things
-  * RoleIndividual: the agents are prohibited to be of a particular role
-  * RoleTeam: the team is prohibited to have many agents of a particular role.
+  * Adopt: the teams are prohibited to have more than a specified number of agents adopting a particular role.
 * `announcement` - the number of steps of the announcement period
 * `duration` - the number of steps the norm stays active after the announcement period is over
 * `punishment` - the number of energy points an agent loses in case it violates a norm